-Master of Arts in Psychology: Concentration in Social Psychology
+Master of Arts in Psychology: Concentration in Social, Personality, and Affective Science

 Program Coordinator: Charlotte Tate

 The Master of Arts in Psychology: Concentration in Social, Personality, and Affective Science prepares students for professional careers in research, teaching, and practical applications of social psychology at the Master of Arts level, while at the same time offering a foundation of education and experience appropriate for students who intend to proceed to doctoral study.
 The program is committed to academic excellence, to research and professional service in the public interest, and to expanding the diversity of backgrounds and perspectives in our discipline - the study of how individual thoughts, feelings, and actions influence and are influenced by individual differences, ideologies, other individuals, groups and institutions, and social contexts.

 The Program emphasizes familiarizing students with the literature and methods of social/personality psychology and affective science training in advanced written and oral communication, and professional experience in both research and applications.
 Program requirements include 34 semester units of coursework culminating with a thesis.
 Classes and non-class activities are coordinated to promote integration of learning through academic study, original research, and supervised experience in field and laboratory settings.
 Courses are sequenced for completion of the degree in two years, with an attempt to partially fund students via graduate teaching assistantships.
 (Funding is not guaranteed.)

 Graduate Programs in Psychology

 Application to a graduate program is completed through the Cal State Apply application process.

 The graduate admission application must be submitted by the deadline to be considered for admission.
 The department accepts applications for the fall semester only, with a deadline of February 1st.
 The Master in Science programs generally require an interview during the admissions process.